Ryan Alexander Bloom: Publishing career

 The first book was Double Bass Drumming Explained: A Comprehensive Reference on the Art and Science of Double Bass, in 2012, which discusses double bass drum technique, style, and theory.
 The book draws on Ryan's own critically acclaimed drumming techniques and his teaching experience.
 Ryan published his second book, Double Bass Drumming Explained Part 2: The Workbook in 2013.
 Where the first book was mostly text, this sequel is a traditional instructional method consisting of mainly beats and notated exercises for practice.

 In 2016, Ryan published a combined and revised edition of his books called The Complete Double Bass Drumming Explained.
 This edition fixed minor errors and added new topics, notably a section on cam shape, while condensing the previous two books into a single volume.
 In April 2017, The Complete Double Bass Drumming Explained was picked up by publisher Hudson Music and re-released in an exclusive digital ebook format.

 In March 2018, Ryan secured a second deal with Hudson Music for the publication of his book, Live Drum & Bass - Breakbeats and Electronic Music for Real Drummers.
-This was Ryan's first offering outside of double bass instruction, but just like the previous book, was similarly released in a digital ebook format by Hudson with an accompanying physical edition coming out separately.
+This was Ryan's first offering outside of double bass instruction.